-The trend of bull trout redds in O'Brien Creek is generally increasing since 1996 (Figure 9).
-We observed a total of 51 bull trout redds in O'Brien Creek in 2004 (Table 14).
-This is surprising considering the low juvenile survival downstream of the redds.
-It is quite possible that the adult escapement is more a function of adults moving downstream from Libby Dam over Kootenai Falls (a substantial partial barrier).
+The trend of bull trout redds in O'Brien Creek generally increased from 1990 to 2005 (Figure 9).
+We observed a total of 86 bull trout redds in O'Brien Creek in 2005 (Table 14).
+This was surprising considering the low juvenile survival downstream of the redds.
+Like Quartz Creek, Dehaan and Adams (2011) found that most of bull trout downstream of Libby Dam originated upstream of the dam.
+It is quite possible that the adult escapement is affected by Lake Koocanusa bull trout numbers and is more a function of adults moving downstream from Libby Dam over Kootenai Falls (a substantial partial barrier).
 They likely drop back to the nearest acceptable stream to spawn.

 Figure 9.
-Bull trout redd counts and trend analysis for O'Brien Creek 1991-2008.
+Bull trout redd counts and trend analysis for O'Brien Creek 1991-2017.